joshua-ong/AmbulanceDeployment/README.md

 ### How to run

-You will need Julia, Gurobi and jupyter notebooks.
+You will need Julia, Gurobi, and jupyter notebooks.
 You can choose to run this code in Julia or jupyter notebooks.
 We suggest atom as an IDE for Julia.
-For a tutorial on how to install and run Julia and Gurobi reference [here.](https://github.com/michaelhilborn/AmbulanceDeployment/blob/master/documentation/gurobi.md) Add any packages you dont have in Julia like this:
+For a tutorial on how to install and run Julia and Gurobi reference [here.](https://github.com/michaelhilborn/AmbulanceDeployment/blob/master/documentation/gurobi.md) Add any packages you don't have in Julia like this:

 ```julia
 using Pkg